Bank of the Republic (Colombia): History

-Building
+Buildings

 The headquarters of the Banco de la República are located in Bogotá, in the historical center of the city (Calle 11 No. 4-21) and a few blocks away from the Gold Museum and the Luis Ángel Arango Library.
 Along with the Fiscalía General de la Nación de Colombia bunker, it is one of the most secure buildings in the country, with several security levels required to access different areas.
 The security is handled by private companies and the Colombian National Police, armed with Colombian-made MAC-10 sub-machine guns, among others.
 Most of the administrative areas of the bank are located above ground, in a twelve-story building.
 Below the street there is a heavily guarded area where money in different currencies is stored, and in a special vault the country's reserve of gold.

+Per Law 31 of 1992, the Bank of the Republic owns and manages both the Central de Efectivo in Bogotá and the Fábrica de Moneda in Ibagué which are respectively used to print banknotes and mint coins.

 Governors

 Cultural administration

 Beside their primary roles in the Colombian economy, the Banco de la República runs an extensive culture-preservation and dissemination program.
-It runs two important institutions in Colombian culture: the Gold Museum in Bogotá and the Luis Ángel Arango Library, but in addition, it runs other five Gold Museums (Armenia, Cali, Cartagena, Pasto, and Santa Marta); the Leticia Ethnographic Museum; the Gómez Campuzano House in Bogotá; a 28-city Library Network; a Concert Hall in the Arango Library; and three museums in Bogotá, namely, the Mint Museum (Casa de la Moneda), the Botero Museum, and the MAMU (Museo de Arte Miguel Urrutia).
+It runs two important institutions in Colombian culture: the Gold Museum in Bogotá and the Luis Ángel Arango Library, but in addition, it runs other five Gold Museums (Armenia, Cali, Cartagena, Pasto, and Santa Marta); the Leticia Ethnographic Museum; the Gómez Campuzano House in Bogotá; a 28-city Library Network; a Concert Hall in the Arango Library; and three museums in Bogotá, namely, the Museo Casa de Moneda, the Botero Museum, and the Miguel Urrutia Art Museum (MAMU).

 Also, the Bank has two scholarship programs for the best researchers in Economics (Lauchlin Currie Scholarship) and in Economic Law (Enrique Low Murtra Scholarship).